Transitions¶

 Note

-Condition and transition actions, just like regular c code, can be separated using semicolons ;.
-Everything between two semicolons will be evaluated as a single line of code.
+Condition and transition actions, just like regular c code, can be separated using semicolons ;

-Transition Priority
+Transition Priority¶

 Each transition is Weld has a priority that denoted its order of evaluation with "1" being the highest priority.
 If there are several transitions going out of a source object, the highest priority route is evaluated first and it it does not end in a Destination State, the lower priority routes are evaluated after that.
 As soon an one transition is valid and it results in a state being activated, the lower priority transitions will be ignored.